hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `name` - (Optional) The name for this IP Restriction.

 * `priority` - (Optional) The priority for this IP Restriction.
 Restrictions are enforced in priority order.
+By default, priority is set to 65000 if not specified.

 ---